trv001/proj38/README.md

 have been trying to port the remains from winsock to socket.h in Mint.

-have not yet finished. unclear about how to fetch mptcp api(wonder if it hadn't been created at all)
+have not yet finished, but expected to wrap it up soon.